 The purpose of this request is to seek a variation to Clause 4.3 (Height of buildings) of the Hornsby Local Environmental Plan 2013.
-It is proposed that elements of the roof of the proposed addition and replacement roof cover of the existing stairway that extends from the house to the garage will exceed the maximum height control.
+It is proposed that elements of the upper level of the additional units will exceed the maximum height control predominantly at the southern elevation of the existing building.